3sy11/bollydog/README.md

 # TODO

 - [ ] ftr: support handler message be waited in collection from other handlers message by ctx
-- [ ] ftr: files database on hard disk
+- [X] ftr: files database on hard disk
-- [X] ftr: global session on entrypoint
-- [X] fix: adapters create logic
 - [ ] fix: SqlAlchemyAsyncUnitOfWork bug, pytest not pass
 - [ ] opt: websockets middleware
 - [ ] ftr: on 0.1.3, `command` can decorate a function to be a command implicit